Netus3/mydotfiles/README.md

-niri+noctalia dotfiles for my own use.
+niri+noctalia dotfiles for my own use. gruvbox